polizogo67/tailscale-site2site/README.md

 To create a site-to-site connection between two or more subnets:

 1. Select a device within each subnet to act as the subnet router.
-2. Configure the subnet routers:
+2. Configure the subnet routers ([Docs](https://tailscale.com/kb/1019/subnets)):
     1. Install the Tailscale client.
     2. Enable IP forwarding.
-    3. Start the Tailscale client.
-3. With the appropriate configuration options, such as disabling SNAT
+    3. Start the Tailscale client with the appropriate configuration options, such as disabling SNAT
-4. Approve the subnet routers.
+3. Approve the subnet routers.
-5. Configure the other devices on each subnet.
+4. Configure the other devices on each subnet.
-Test the connection between the subnets.
+5. Test the connection between the subnets.

 ## Example Scenario